jemmy512/book-notes/CS/computer-system-a-programmers-perspective.md

 * At this point, our functions have hit the bounds imposed by the latencies of the arithmetic units.
 As we have noted, however, the functional units performing addition and multiplication are all fully pipelined, meaning that they can start new operations every clock cycle.

 ### 5.9.1 Multiple Accumulators
-* For a combining operation that is associative and commutative, such as integer addition or multiplication, we can improve performance by splitting the set of combining operations into two or more parts and combining the results at the end.
+* For a combining operation that is **associative** and **commutative**, such as integer addition or multiplication, we can improve performance by splitting the set of combining operations into two or more parts and combining the results at the end.
     * Code
         ```c++
         void combine6(vec_ptr v, data_t *dest) {